merkdirwas1/Studienprojekt-TE-3/README.md

 | text-retrieval                 |             15 |            26,67 |           18,1 |
 | table-question-answering       |              9 |            30,56 |          47,22 |

-Other than the language groups the categorie groups have a size large enough to give more evidence.
-The table shows that half of the categories have an higher strong and weak ratio than the overall set.
-Which means that the categories have an larger impact on the behavior of the LogMe score than language.
-This method is stil not symmetrical in order of my definition.
+Other than the language groups, the category groups are large enough to provide more evidence.
+The table shows that half of the categories have a higher strong-to-weak ratio than the overall set.
+This means that the categories have a larger impact on LogMe behaviour than language.
+However, this method is still not symmetrical according to my definition.

 # Are the mean / minimum / maximum in a class different from the values out of the group?
-In order to investigate if my chosen classes show an evidence of how the Tasks are bound together I calculatet the max, min and mean value of all Task in a group and of all task out of the group.
-If there is an evidence that the group bound task together it should e shown in these values.
+To investigate whether my chosen classes show evidence of how the tasks are bound together, I calculated the maximum, minimum and mean values of all tasks in a group and of all tasks outside the group.
+If the groups are bound together, this should be reflected in these values.
 ## Languages
-Because there are many lanugages with only a few Task I filtered all languages which dont have min.
-15 task in it.
-The high values of english comes from the very small tasks, which have only 2 or 6 data point.
+As there are many languages with only a few tasks, I filtered out all languages with fewer than 15 tasks.
+The high values for English come from the very small tasks, which have only two or six data points.

 Language max
 | **Name**   | **In group**        | **Out group**       |